 Our body is the first place of inhabitation.
 Interacting with various landscapes creates memories and narratives are formed.
 Sites are affected by bodies and bodies are affected by sites.
 The more we move into ourselves, the more we move beyond ourselves into other places.
 Since identity is fluid, there is a need to go beyond representation and beyond identification, so participating with landscapes means provoking a new set of concerns.

 By engaging with diverse modes of performance practices and encounters (strategic, playful or disruptive), I consider the landscape of current cultural, political, and societal developments and the possibility of confrontation and counteraction.
-I use the concept of performativity as a mode of inquiry to better articulate the ritualistic, theatrical, ordinary and interactive dimensions of culture and understand the dynamics of exchange in performance.
+I use the concept of performativity as a mode of inquiry to better articulate the ritualistic, theatrical, ordinary and interactive dimensions of culture and understand the dynamics of cultural exchange in performance.
 Throughout each process I question how the performativity of exchange in performance translates ways a person ‘performs culture’, ‘performs art’, and ‘performs politics’.